 For example, the below review only gives the app one star.
 The customer’s anger is more focused on their experience of the people who use the app and the Starbucks customer service rather than being specific to the app itself.

-Survey Potential Users
+Survey Potential Users of Mobile Apps

 The final step to take before planning the details of your app is to survey the people who are going to use it.
 This will show you if the features you are planning to add are ones your customers will find useful, as well as whether you are missing anything.

 If you are an existing business, ask your customers to fill out the survey.
 Regular, loyal customers are likely to be happy to help.

 You could also encourage people to complete the survey by offering a discount or a freebie.

 When collecting responses, be sure to get answers from all the demographics who use your business to ensure you aren’t limited to the opinions of one group.